jstraney/jasper/README.md

 Jasper uses the namespace "jas".
 Within that space, there are various modules that extend jaspers functionality.
 Once you've made a game frame, you'll probably want to add stuff to it.
-I'm going to defer using jaspers sprite sprite class to make this a simple intro:
+I'm going to defer using jaspers sprite class to make this a simple intro:

 ```js